 Other times, a defendant is awaiting the conclusion of a state charge when he or she is picked up on an unrelated federal charge.
 The federal case proceeds, and nobody ever does anything with the state case because it is not worth the state’s time, given the severity of the federal case.

 In either case, a pending charge, even something as petty as a simple assault case, can remain in the system, and if it does, it can have disastrous consequences for a federal inmate.

 What is a Detainer?

 A detainer may stem from a state charge or even a state investigation in which no charges have even been filed.
+(This is different from an immigration detainer.)
 A state agency normally notifies the Bureau of Prisons or a national computer database that a matter is pending, regardless of the progress of the matter to that point.
 Thus that agency is notifying the world that as soon as the federal system is done with that person, this agency wants him or her.
 The Bureau of Prisons then treats the detainer the same way that they treat a pending charge.

 What Difference Does it Make?

 Under the rules that govern how sentence credits are given by the Federal Bureau of Prisons, an inmate normally receives credit for the time he served in jail before sentencing, receives credit for up to 54 days per year for good time, and even up to one year off for participation in a drug treatment program (RDAP) in some cases.

 HOWEVER, if a pending charge or a detainer shows up in the Bureau of Prisons’ computer system, the Bureau of Prisons will not and can not give any of those credits.

 For an inmate sentenced to 10 years, for example, not receiving these sentence credits could mean that he or she would serve all 10 years, instead of only about 8.5 years had all sentence credits been given.